Clients

 Specialist professional services

-Between 2018 and 2022, we are part of the framework providing health, social care, and education consultancy to Waltham Forrest and Redbridge, including services for adults and children.
+Between 2018 and 2022, we were part of the framework providing health, social care, and education consultancy to Waltham Forrest and Redbridge, including services for adults and children.

 Children’s Commissioner